alexispurslane/atomicdatabase/README.md

 ## Inspiration

 Excel is dumb.
 Not in the "bad" way, but the "not smart" way.
 So are SQL databases.
-You might as well just write down your information on a piece of paper.
 What if your database could actually _help_ you?

 ## What it does